qrdx-org/qrdx-website/public/QRDX-Whitepaper-v3.2.md

 **Threshold Dilithium**: A post-quantum threshold signature scheme where m-of-n signers produce a single aggregated Dilithium signature.

 **TWAP (Time-Weighted Average Price)**: Price averaging method that weights prices by the time they were active.

+**OracleTransaction**: An L0 cross-chain transaction envelope that wraps a fully-formed, natively-signed target chain transaction inside a PQ-signed Dilithium wrapper.
+Enables non-custodial cross-chain execution with conditional logic and callbacks.

+**EthereumTransaction (sub-type)**: An OracleTransaction inner payload containing a fully-formed EIP-1559 Ethereum transaction signed with secp256k1.

+**BitcoinTransaction (sub-type)**: An OracleTransaction inner payload containing a fully-formed Bitcoin transaction with witness data, signed with secp256k1.

+**SolanaTransaction (sub-type)**: An OracleTransaction inner payload containing a fully-formed Solana transaction signed with Ed25519.

+**Execution Condition**: A rule attached to an OracleTransaction that must be satisfied before the inner transaction is broadcast to the target chain (e.g., price threshold, block height, prerequisite OracleTransaction confirmation).

 **Unshielding**: Process of converting quantum-resistant assets back to classical blockchain assets (quantum-to-classical).